 Here’s where you’re going to have to start deciding what your priorities are.
 When it comes to furniture that’s outside, if I have to choose between getting a PFAS-free outdoor sofa that’s made using engineered wood versus a couch that uses solid wood but has cushions that are treated with PFAS, I personally think I’d rather go with the former.

 IKEA is a great example for this scenario.
 They use a lot of engineered wood, which is not ideal.
-However, they have actually had a ban on PFAS since 1991, which is great!
+However, they have actually had a ban on PFAS since 2016.

 Synthetic vs. Natural Materials